Index

 A progress bar will be displayed to map the progress of the upload process.

-Once the ISO has been uploaded, a series of checks against the upgrade requirements are run.
+Once the license has been updated, a series of checks against the upgrade requirements are run.
 In addition, a dry run of the upgrade process is conducted to highlight any potential impacts on your installation resulting from the upgrade.

 The results of the upgrade checks are presented, and any items marked with a warning or failed icon should, prior to proceeding with the upgrade, be reviewed and addressed as needed.